UW-GDA/The-Big-One-Ground-Shaking-and-Landslides-Coming-to-a-Neighborhood-Near-You/README.md

-# The Big One - Ground Shaking & Landslides Coming to A Neighborhood Near You
+# The Big One - Ground Shaking & Landslides Coming to a Neighborhood Near You
 **by: Ryan Rasanen & Brek Chiles, Winter 2021**

 ## Summary